 The blog also launched my freelance writing career in a major way.
-For nearly two years, I served as the Statesboro Herald Food Columnist where I had the opportunity to highlight local restaurants, farmers’ market happenings and seasonal recipes.
+For more than four years, I’ve served as the Statesboro Herald Food Columnist where I highlight local restaurants, farmers’ market happenings and seasonal recipes.
 I’ve been a guest blogger for numerous Southern, coastal entities including The Local Palate, Visit Savannah and Savannah Taste Experience.
 Along the way, I even got to meet (face-to-face!) one of my most influential and beloved Southern cooks, Paula Deen.
 Partnering with the following organizations, I’ve performed live cooking demonstrations, served as a celebrity judge and been invited to blog live at food events throughout Georgia and Alabama:

 - Paula Deen Ventures

 - Statesboro Mainstreet Farmers’ Market

 - The Garden of the Coastal Plain at Georgia Southern University